SpM-lab/irbasis/README.md

-#irbasis

-A Python library for the intermediate representation (IR) basis functions proposed in <br>
+Precomputed data of the intermediate representation(IR) basis functions and utilities written in Python and C++.

+The IR basis was proposed in
 H. Shinaoka, J. Otsuki, M. Ohzeki, K. Yoshimi, Phys.
 Rev. B 96, 035147 (2017).

-The library implements the algorithm described in<br>
+The data was computed by using the algorithm described in
 N. Chikano, J. Otsuki, H. Shinaoka, arXiv:1803.07257.

-## Requirements

-- h5py
-- numpy
-- scipy
-- future
+If you find this library useful, please cite the following paper.
+N. Chikano, K. Yoshimi, J. Otsuki, H. Shinaoka, unpublished.